northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 File transfers must be done using the transfer node on the Discovery, i.e., do not copy to or from the login node accessible via `xfer.discovery.neu.edu`.
 See {ref}`transferring-data` for more information.
 :::

-We have listed a few examples of `rsync` synchronizing files and directories between two locations, but there are many more options available.
+We have listed a few examples of `rsync` synchronizing files and directories between two locations, but many more options are available.
 Consult the [rsync(1) manual page] for more information on effectively using `rsync`.

 Syncing a local directory to a remote server: